d1820/GoogleMapExport2KML/README.md

 # GoogleMapExport2KML

-Parses .csv files generated from a google maps export of Saved Places.
+Parses .csv files generated from a Google maps export of Saved Places.
 This fills the gap in Google of allowing you to import valid KML files from google maps into other mapping applications.

 ![GoogleMapExport2Kml](https://github.com/d1820/GoogleMapExport2KML/blob/ac9c689f9df0b1c023bd574eb1ac3d2677a4cb3b/GifInstructions/typical.gif?raw=true)